-Depending on what country is involved, visitors who violate local law or custom can be detained for lengthy periods, charged stiff fines, and/or be declared persona non grata.
-Not knowing local laws and customs is not excusable in the eyes of the court or police.
-Further, photographic documentation of illegal activities can be used in most judicial trials, as was the case when a fish poacher photographed himself with an illegal weapon in Wales, U.K. Prisons overseas are not kept to U.S. standards, and prolonged detainment under such conditions may lead to biological and psychological maladies.
-Further, should a detained individual be representing a corporate entity, an arrest could cause unwanted business tensions.
-The notoriety that would likely come, at least online if not in mainstream media, may be damaging personally, making future academic or professional pursuits challenging.
-For example, in March 2014, four U.S. citizens were arrested for 'streaking' at Machu Picchu in Peru, a UNESCO World Heritage Site.
-They were photographed by other tourists, and these and other 'streaking' photographs and videos have circulated online.
-Peruvian Ministry of Culture authorities are increasing surveillance measures, requiring guides and specific routes, and cracking down on a behavior that tarnishes the ancient citadel.
+Depending on what country Is invived, Yisllors who violata local law" WSU>m can be detained for lengthy periods, charged stiff fines, and/"be declared per\$Ct>8 non grata.
+Not knowing local laws and customs Is not excusable In the eyesof lhe couno, police.
+Further, pllc<ogra "OQ...entallon of llegal aciMtles can be used In most judicial trials, as was lhe case when a fishpoacher photographed himself with an Hlegal weapon In Wales, U.K. Prisons overseas are not kept to U.S. standards, and prolonged detainment under such conditions may lead 10 biological and ps-ychdogical malad'oes.
+Funhe,, should a detained IndMdual berepresenting a oorporata entity, an arrest ooold cause unwanted business tensions.
+The notoriety that would likely come, at 1easl online 11 not in main\$iream media, may be damaging pen; onally, making fuwre academic or professional pursu!IS challenging.
+For example, In March 2014, four U.S. citizens wel'B arrested for streaking, at Machu Picxhu ii Peru. a UNESCO WorldHeritage Site.
+They were phOlographed by other tourisIS, and these and other'streaking' pl.o!(.graphs and videos have clreulated online.
+Peruvian Ministry of Culture authorities are ina-easing surveilance measures. requiring guides and specific routes, and cracking downona behavior thatlarllishes theancientcitadel phone, with a redcn:le and single diagonal line (see right image).
+However, in cases, lhere is no sig or ii is unclear.
+A simiar sign may restrict flash photography (see leftimage)" videograptry, When trawlingove<seas, ii is always a good idea to ask an individual direcUy If he or she is agreeable to being processapped or to ask the authooities I phologlaphy is pem,itted In the area.
+Perusing OSAC Crime and Safety RfP?rts is a best p.ac:tice, as Chey ofteninclude infomlation on photography.